ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 However, **all four change the semantics of Haskell*, by performing eta-expansion, changing bottom into non-bottom.
 That’s a pretty serious change, which needs pretty serious motivation.
 But actually all we get in exchange is a minor improvement in programming convenience.
 So I argue that:

-* The benefit, in terms of programming convenience, is small.
+* **The benefit, in terms of programming convenience, is small**.
 In particular, while using these features accepts some more programs, any such program is easily accepted without these features, after a small edit.

-* The cost is large.
+* **The cost is large**.
 There is extra complexity in the compiler.
 There is extra complexity in the formal description of the type system, and in any paper we write about it.
 But, worst of all, the features change the semantics of the program.

 * A recent new cost is that the [Quick Look Impredicativity proposal]( https://github.com/ghc-proposals/ghc-proposals/pull/274) gains extra power by not having contravariance.